 Shoppers can head for their favourite high street stores.
 Or seek out quirky, independent shops offering products designed and crafted locally.
 For hustle and bustle you can't beat a good market, and Salisbury is blessed with markets in abundance.
-A magnet for traders and shoppers alike, the Charter Market has been drawing people to the city - every century, every year, every week, every Tuesday\ and Saturday for almost 800 years.
+A magnet for traders and shoppers alike, the Charter Market has been drawing people to the city - every century, every year, every week, every Tuesday and Saturday - for almost 800 years.
 Throughout the year the Market Place and Guildhall Square are also home to artisan, teenage and vintage markets.
 Farmers' and Foodie Friday markets.
 Continental markets and an ever-popular Christmas Fayre.
-Salisbury's engaging cultural scene reflects the city's deep-rooted creativity and imagination.
+Salisbury Art Scene hold a monthly event in the Market Square (March to December) to showcase the skills and works form Salisbury's engaging cultural scene reflects the city's deep-rooted creativity and imagination.
 Under the banner of Wiltshire Creative, Salisbury Playhouse, Salisbury Arts Centre and Salisbury International Arts Festival embrace the contemporary, the traditional and the - occasionally - somewhat eccentric.
 Resulting in a vibrant blend of music, dance, theatre, comedy and more.
-It's no surprise that Salisbury has been awarded Purple Flag status the 'gold standard' for a great night out.

-With the Queens Platinum Jubilee happening in 2022, Salisbury will be hosting celebratory events throughout the year and across the Bank Holiday.
-Visit the website for more details visitsalisbury.co.uk/whats-on Just 90 minutes by train from London Waterloo, Salisbury makes an unbeatable destination for day trips and short breaks alike.
+It's no surprise that Salisbury has been awarded Purple Flag status - the 'gold standard' for a great night out.
+Just 90 minutes by train from London Waterloo, Salisbury makes an unbeatable destination for day trips and short breaks alike.
 It is also an excellent base for discovering all that Wiltshire has to offer.
 For a comprehensive guide to the city and surrounding areas go to visitsalisbury.co.uk Salisbury, welcoming visitors since 1227.
 Become part of our story.